CatChenal/mcce_dev/specs/Enforce_MCCE_formats.md

 ## Changes in C codebase:
 Note: This would require:
   - a bump in version number
-  - adding simplified readers of ms_out/files
+  - adding simplified ms_out/files reader function
-  - create a switch to use either the simplyfied or old reader function depending on MCCE version number.
+  - create a switch to use either the simplified or old reader function depending on MCCE version number.

 ### Add `ms_out/format.info`
-All those comments/format information should be place an ad-hoc file, e.g. `ms_out/format.info` created whenever the ms_out folder is created (or retained), so that the ticker tape file would be __pure data__ without comments or blank lines. (`format.info` is technically called a "metadata" file.)
+All the comments/format information should be place in an ad-hoc file, e.g. `ms_out/format.info` created<br>
+whenever the ms_out folder is created (or retained), so that the ticker tape file would be __pure data__<br>
+without comments or blank lines. (`format.info` is technically called a "metadata" file.)<br>

 The content of that file could be:
 ```
 Text files in this folder (ms_out/) store information about microstates created by MCCE Monte Carlo runs